Professional man with a leather messenger bag climbs an outdoor staircase.

 Table of contents

-1. Each credit reporting agency will provide you with one free credit report per year, which has increased to one free report per week through December 2023.
+1. Each credit reporting agency will provide you with one free credit report per week.

 2. You can request a free credit report online and access your report within minutes.